pokgak/pokgak.github.io/content/articles/on-public-speaking.md

 As the host of the event invited me to the stage, I'll bring my laptop, set it up, and connect it to the projector.
 Then, holding the mic, I'll take a moment to look over the audience and take a deep breath.

-Once I start talking, it's like a switch flipped and all that nervousness is gone.
+Once I start talking, it's like a switch flipped and all that nervousness --- gone.

 Just like how I'd practiced, I would go through the slides, following the flow that I've set when putting the slides together.
 I like my presentation to have a story.
 I think it is more engaging to the audience and it is also a lot easier for me to remember what to say.
 I probably need to work on my tempo still (I blazed through 40+ slides in 20+ minutes 😆) but at least I wasn't too nervous and blanked out mid-speaking.
 In the most recent talk that I gave, I even managed to slip in a joke during my introduction.
 Quite proud of that one.
 Hah!